Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Numerical Experiments

-We apply the proposed Algorithm~\ref{alg_eqOS} to construct the estimator \( \widehat{S}_{e\mathcal{OWS}} \) from the noisy matrix \( \widetilde{S} \).
-Figure \ref{fig:helmholtz-comparison} shows a comparison of our estimator \( \widehat{S}_{e\mathcal{OWS}} \) with the denoised matrix \( \widehat{S}_{\mathcal{WS}} \) obtained via \( \mathcal{WS} \), the eOptShrink estimator \( \widehat{S}_{\mathrm{eOptShrink}} \), the noisy observation \( \widetilde{S} \), and the ground truth matrix \( S \), when TYPE3 noise is contaminated and $p = n = 512$, where rows and columns are reorganized by applying the Questionnaire algorithm (Algorithm \ref{alg:questionnaire}) on $\widehat S_{eOptShrink}$.
-The Questionnaire algorithm reveals the local smooth structure of each matrix.
-The estimator \( \widehat{S}_{\mathcal{WS}} \) tends to oversmooth certain regions due to the incorrect use of a global variance estimate under the assumption of i.i.d.
-Gaussian noise.
-In contrast, the actual noise matrix \( Z \) is correlated and dependent, satisfying a higher-moment condition.
-Both eOptShrink and our proposed extension, e\( \mathcal{OWS} \), produce more accurate denoised results, with e\( \mathcal{OWS} \) demonstrating superior recovery by better capturing the local piecewise-smooth structure of the signal.
+The estimator \( \widehat{S}_{\mathcal{WS}} \) tends to oversmooth certain regions due to the use of a global variance estimate under the assumption of i.i.d.\ Gaussian noise, whereas the actual noise matrix \( Z \) is correlated and satisfies a higher-moment condition rather than a Gaussianity assumption.
+Both eOptShrink and our proposed e\( \mathcal{OWS} \) produce more accurate results, with e\( \mathcal{OWS} \) demonstrating superior recovery by better capturing the local piecewise-smooth structure of the signal.

 Figure~\ref{fig:acoustic_curve} shows the denoising performance of eOptShrink, $\mathcal{WS}$, and e$\mathcal{OWS}$ on the Helmholtz kernel under TYPE1, TYPE2, and TYPE3 noise.
 Across all values of $n$, e$\mathcal{OWS}$ achieves the lowest MSE and the highest left and right inner products compared to the other two approaches, with statistical significance.
 For all methods, the MSE decreases toward zero as $n$ increases, with e$\mathcal{OWS}$ exhibiting a faster convergence rate.
 The values of the left and right inner products converge to $1$ as $n$ increases for TYPE1 and TYPE2 noise.
 Note that for TYPE3 noise, a drop in inner product values is observed at $n = 2048$.
 This is because, as $n$ grows, the estimated effective rank $\widehat r^+$ becomes more accurate, leading to the identification of a weaker signal component from the data matrix.
 Nevertheless, the inner product values ultimately converge to $1$ as $n$ increases further.